 Almost all project management software tools allow you to create a baseline.
 To create a baseline in GanttProject simply press the Baselines button and give the baseline a name.
-For our project plan example we’re going to name our plan “Plan V1.0”.
+For our project plan example, we’re going to name our plan “Plan V1.0”.

 Although we’ve already looked at all the initial steps of how to plan a project, let’s suppose that after the project has started we make changes to the plan to reflect the new reality, as new information comes in or tasks start to take longer or shorter than planned.
 An example of how our project plan example might look after a couple of changes to the baseline is shown below.

-In the above diagram a red bar indicates that the plan has increased in duration and a green bar that the plan has decreased in duration.
+In the above diagram, a red bar indicates that the plan has increased in duration and a green bar that the plan has decreased in duration.

 To create the above diagram we made two changes to our baselined project plan example.

-In this project plan example we’ve walked you through everything you need to know so you understand exactly how to plan a project.
+In this project plan example, we’ve walked you through everything you need to know so you understand exactly how to plan a project.
 The steps we’ve looked at are, with a very brief explanation of each are:

-Having worked through the project plan example of moving offices, you should now understand how to plan a project from start to finish.
+Having worked on the project plan example of moving offices, you should now understand how to plan a project from start to finish.
 Although the above example is simple, using the steps shown will enable you to plan even complex projects.
 Project planning is a skill and your understanding of how to plan a project should increase over time with practice.

 I hope that you’ve found this guide really useful for learning how to plan a project.
-Now that you plan has been created the next step will be to get it ratified with your steering committee and gain official authorization to start your project.
+Now that you plan has been created the next step will be to get it ratified by your steering committee and gain official authorization to start your project.